Gunman opens fire on Brooklyn subway; at least 10 shot - NewsBreak

 As police searched for the shooter, Gov. Kathy Hochul warned New Yorkers to be vigilant.

 “This individual is still on the loose.
-This person is dangerous,” the Democrat said at a news conference just after noon.
+This person is dangerous,” the Democrat said at news conference.
 “This is an active shooter situation right now in the city of New York.”

-Fire and police officials had responded to reports of an explosion, but Sewell said at the press conference that there were no known explosive devices.
-Multiple smoke devices were found on the scene, mayoral spokesperson Fabien Levy said.
+Fire and police officials were investigating reports that there had been an explosion, but Sewell said at a press conference just after noon that there were no known explosive devices.
+Multiple smoke devices were found on the scene, said mayoral spokesperson Fabien Levy.

 High school student John Butsikaris was riding the other train when he saw a conductor urging everyone to get in.
-He thought it might be a mundane problem until the next stop, when he heard screams for medical attention and his train was evacuated.
+He thought there might just have been a mundane problem until the next stop, when he heard screams for medical attention and his train was evacuated.

 “I’m definitely shook,” the 15-year-old told The Associated Press.
 “Even though I didn’t see what happened, I’m still scared, because it was like a few feet away from me, what happened.”